 Robert Francis Chapman spent some time in the Royal Navy, he had previously been a Fisherman according to the Record below.
 He joined on the 1st September 1910- for 5 & 7 years.
 His description was :-Height – 5 feet 9 inches, chest – 36 and ½ inches, Hair Brown – Eyes – Blue and Fair complexion.
 He had a scar over left eye.
 He served through WW1 till the 19th March 1919 and then joined the R.F.R. on the 20th March 1919 till April 1921.
 He served as ‘Stoker 2nd Class’ when he joined but ended his career as ‘Stoker 1st Class.’

 As there were no censuses published after the 1911 it is hard to find any information about the families but the 1939 National Register which was taken on the 29th September 1939, was able to shed a little light on the family at that time.
 They were living at 4 Northcote Street, Liverpool and Catherine Chapman’s date of birth is give as the 7th June 1892 and this tells us that she is widowed and an Office Cleaner.
-There are 2 more in the household, but one is closed and it may have been Gordon, but to find out you have to be a family member and to have to produce documents to have the record opened.
+John G. Chapman, born 25th November 1919 he was a Clerk in the Drawing Stores in an Aircraft Factory.
+There is a closed record but to find out you have to be a family member and to have to produce documents to have the record opened.
 The other person was Margaret L. Chapman, Gordon’s sister, whose date of birth was the 21st May 1922, she was single and a “Laundry Worker On Machine.”

 Many thanks for the help Fiona and her family have given me with photographs etc., as I was at a loss about his early life.
 I couldn’t find a connection to Flintshire, but below is Fiona’s recollection of the connection to Flintshire.